 The Agile Organization is an extension of this concept, referring to an organization that uses key principles of complex adaptive systems and complexity science to achieve market success and long-term viability!.
 One can say that business agility is the outcome of organizational intelligence!

-Agility demands two critical proficiencies for successful deployment:
+Agility demands two critical proficiencies for a successful deployment:

 - Dynamic capability, ability to move fast, nimbleness, and responsiveness.

-- Stable corporate framework that doesn’t change while other organizational mechanisms are continually changing.
+- The stable corporate framework that doesn’t change while other organizational mechanisms are continually changing.